justnonamenoname/lifeticle/readme.txt

 Phenomenal consciousness is the sum of sensations/qualia.
 All other brain functions do not pertain to phenomenal consciousness.

 Survival
-Theoretical reflections on death, the necessity of cryonics, and the importance of preserving the body of the deceased
+The theory of death, the necessity of cryonics, and the importance of preserving the body of the deceased

 Lifeticle's existence